Subscribe Here!

 You can use a variety of formats to study for your pediatric board exam—qbanks, videos, review course, books, flashcards, and audio are all viable options!
 You should do a comprehensive review to make sure you have a complete understanding of the material that's covered on the pediatric board exam.

 Once you know what is on the exam and you have your study materials, choose your study approach.
-You should start studying at least six months before exam day.
-You should also use a variety of study methods that are proven by learning science to help you remember more of the information for longer.
+Start studying at least six months before exam day.
+Also, use a variety of study methods that are proven by learning science to help you remember more of the information for longer.

 Not sure where to start?
 Check out our pediatric board exam review playlist of Q&As, Flashcards, and more: